Wastegate

 A wastegate is a valve that controls the flow of exhaust gases to the turbine wheel in a turbocharged engine system.

 Diversion of exhaust gases regulates the turbine speed, which in turn regulates the rotating speed of the compressor.
-The primary function of the wastegate is to regulate the maximum boost pressure in turbocharger systems, to protect the engine and the turbocharger.
-One advantage of installing a remote mount wastegate to a free-float (or non-wastegate) turbo includes an allowance for a smaller area over radius (A/R) turbine housing, resulting in less lag time before the turbo begins to spool and create boost.
-One of the earliest usage of a modern wastegate was in the Saab 99 Turbo 1978, presented in 1977.
+The primary function of a wastegate is to regulate the maximum boost pressure in turbocharger systems, to protect the engine and turbocharger.
+One of the earliest production vehicles to use a modern wastegate was the Saab 99 Turbo, with pre-series turbo vehicles being introduced in 1977.

 Wastegate types

 External

 An external wastegate is a separate self-contained mechanism typically used with turbochargers that do not have internal wastegates.
-An external wastegate requires a specially constructed turbo manifold with a dedicated runner going to the wastegate.
-The external wastegate may be part of the exhaust housing itself.
-External wastegates are commonly used for regulating boost levels more precisely than internal wastegates in high power applications, where high boost levels can be achieved.
-External wastegates can be much larger since there is no constraint of integrating the valve or spring into the turbocharger and turbine housing.
-It is possible to use an external wastegate with an internally gated turbocharger.
-This can be achieved through a specially designed bracket that easily bolts on and restricts the movement of the actuator arm, keeping it from opening.
-Another route involves welding the internal wastegate shut which permanently keeps it from opening, but failure of the weld can allow it to open again.
+An external wastegate requires a specially constructed exhaust manifold with a dedicated port for the wastegate, which can either be mounted directly on the exhaust housing or connected via runners remotely.
+A remote configuration allows for a smaller area over radius (A/R) turbine housing, resulting in less lag time before the turbo begins to spool and create boost.
+External wastegates are generally better at regulating boost levels more precisely than internal wastegates, as internal wastegates use a simple flap/hinge which create turbulence and can struggle to allow enough flow at higher engine RPMs.
+This can cause boost creep, an uncontrolled boost rise.
+External wastegates can physically be much larger than internal wastegates because there is no constraint of integrating the valve and spring into the turbocharger's turbine housing.
+It is possible to use an external wastegate with an internally gated turbocharger, which is typically achieved through restricting the movement of the internal wastegate's actuator arm, keeping it from opening.

-External wastegates generally use a valve similar to the poppet valve found in the cylinder head.
-However they are controlled by pneumatics rather than a camshaft and open in the opposite direction.
+External wastegates generally use a valve similar to the poppet valve found in the cylinder head of four-stroke internal combustion engines.
+However, this valve is controlled by pneumatics rather than mechanical force (such as from a camshaft), and opens outward rather than inward.
 External wastegates can also use a butterfly valve, though that is far less common.

+An external wastegate's exhaust may be "atmospheric", dumping exhaust gases directly into the atmosphere, instead of returning them with the rest of an engine's exhaust.
+This may be done to prevent turbulence to the exhaust flow and reduce total back pressure in the exhaust system.
+An atmospheric wastegate dump pipe is commonly referred to as a screamer pipe due to the un-muffled waste exhaust gases and the associated loud noises they produce.